Syntax Guide

 Array<String>|String

-Same as script, but with higher priority.
+Same function as script parameter, higher priority than script.
 Mainly for compatibility with Drone CI syntax.

 image